felipecruz91/react-docker/README.md

     reactapp
 ```

-3. Test that your app is running on port 3000 in local browser at http://localhost:3000 and you should see the default screen but the values match ENV variable values passed in your run command.
+3. Test that your app is running on port 3000 in local browser at http://localhost:3000 and you should see the default React screen.
+Change your source code to make sure the warm reloading works!

 # Congratulations
 If you made it this far, then you have successfully create a React app with `create-react-app` and added a Docker image that allows you to configure your application dynamically to run anywhere!